 More Mississippians signed up for health insurance this year through the Affordable Care Act’s marketplace than last year.

-Nationally, sign-ups were down by 5 percent at the close of the six-month open enrollment period; however, Mississippi is one of just five states that increased total marketplace enrollment over last year.
+Nationally, sign-ups were down by 5 percent at the close of the six-week open enrollment period; however, Mississippi is one of just five states that increased total marketplace enrollment over last year.
 Uncertainty surrounded the ACA as federal dollars aimed at aiding enrollment — advertising budget, navigator funds — were hit with deep cuts.
 Meanwhile, the nixed mandate penalty worried insurers —Ambetter was the only marketplace provider in Mississippi this year — and potential consumers.

 While experts say the uncertainty from those changes likely kept both healthy young people and those without insurance — two of the ACA’s target — out of the marketplace, 4,658 more Mississippians signed up this year compared to last year, a 6 percent gain according to Centers for Medicare and Medicaid Services enrollment numbers.

 Only Oklahoma had a larger percent change in enrollment.
 Florida, Hawaii and Wyoming also increased marketplace enrollment over last year.

 Insurance Commissioner Mike Chaney’s office announced last week that over 88,000 people enrolled in the federal marketplace.
 “It is likely that consumers will continue to access individual coverage through the Exchange so long as tax subsidies remain available,” Chaney said in a news release.

 Automatic renewals — those who enrolled in coverage last year and did not actively renew their plan through Healthcare.gov — are accounted for in the state’s 88,371 enrollees.